assyrianic/Tagha/README.md

 -  mod - modulo arithmetic
 -  jmp - unconditional jump
 -  lt - less than comparison, pop two items off stack and pushes result
- - gt - greater than comparison, same as 'lt'
+ - gt - greater than comparison, functions same as 'lt'
  - cmp - equality comparison, checks if two popped-off-stack values are exactly the same, pushes result
 -  jnz, jz - jump if not zero and jump if zero for conditional branching.
  - inc, dec - increment and decrement by 1 respectively, haven't added float support on this one!